NathanCustom Tailors

 Vietnam-based custom tailoring.
 This is what we do at Nathan Tailors, and it is the category that confuses people the most because it does not fit neatly into the bespoke/MTM/OTR boxes.

-The economics are simple: our tailors are equally skilled (many have 20+ years of experience), we use the same Italian and English fabrics (VBC, Marzotto, Reda), but our rent, labor costs, and lack of middlemen mean more of your money goes into the actual garment instead of subsidizing retail overhead.
+The economics are simple: our tailors are equally skilled (many have 20+ years of experience), we work with real wool from established mill suppliers (no synthetic-blend bait-and-switch), and our rent, labor costs, and lack of middlemen mean more of your money goes into the actual garment instead of subsidizing retail overhead.
+We are not pretending our cloth tier matches what a $4,000 brand uses.
 For a deeper comparison of how this stacks up against the major MTM brands, see our Indochino vs SuitSupply vs Nathan Tailors comparison.

 The Nathan Tailors Approach: Bespoke Process, MTM Price